When it comes to monetization, I’ve tried it all.

 Despite the lack of obvious advertising, the site has a 26.4% CTR.

-If I had that kind of CTR with Adsense I’d probably get my account banned!
+(If I had that kind of CTR with Adsense, Google would probably ban my account!)

 Big Brand CPA #1: MoneySupermarket.com

-This is a big brand financial site that focuses on a UK audience.
+This is a big brand financial site in the UK.

 Big Brand CPA #2: NerdWallet.com